ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/client-api/session/get/get-entries.markdown

 While retrieving time series data using `TimeSeriesFor.Get`, you can Include the series' **parent document** and/or documents [referred to by entry tags](../../../../../document-extensions/timeseries/overview#tags).
-The documents will be cached in the session, and instantly retrieved from memory if loaded by the user.
+The included documents will be cached in the session, and instantly retrieved from memory if loaded by the user.

 To include parent or tagged documents, use this syntax:
 {CODE IncludeParentAndTaggedDocuments@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}